cchurch/api-docs/source/includes/_api_user.md

 **last_name**  | string    | The last name of the user | true
-**email**      | string    | The email address of the user | true sms_phone      | string    | Phone number to be used for SMS notifications no_activation_email | int | 0 - default user activation process <br> 1 - no activation e-mail will be sent to user
+**email**      | string    | The email address of the user | true sms_phone      | string    | Phone number to be used for SMS notifications

-<aside class="notice">When TFA authentication is used and authorization code delivery via SMS is set, the user's 'sms_phone' number must be defined</aside>
+<aside class="notice">When TFA authentication is used and authorization code delivery via SMS is set, the user's `'sms_phone'` number must be defined</aside>

-<aside class="notice">When 'no_activation_email' is set to 1, the user will not receive the activation e-mail which normally allows them to set their password.
-In such a case the activation of the user requires two steps: 1.
-Set the initial user password with Change Password API call, 2.
-Set the 'is_active' flag to 1 in the user model using Update User API call</aside>

 > Json Response